Skip to main content

 Cons

-• “Trusted person” (sitter) required to be present for all treatment sessions
+• Sitter required to be present for all treatment sessions

 • Accepted insurance plans are limited

-Innerwell provides a range of online mental health services, including psychiatry, talk therapy, EMDR, psychedelic integration, and — of course — ketamine therapy.
+Innerwell provides a range of online mental health services: psychiatry, talk therapy, EMDR, psychedelic integration, and ketamine therapy.

-Though each of our top picks has its own merits, there are a few standout aspects of Innerwell’s ketamine treatment that cemented it not only as our top pick for most people but also as the service with the best extended treatment plan and the best patient support.
+A few standout aspects of Innerwell’s ketamine treatment cemented it not only as our top pick for most people but also as the platform with the best patient support.
 The most notable highlights are as follows:

-• Innerwell is the only service in this guide with integration sessions run by a psychiatric clinician instead of a coach.
-This means that you’ll be able to discuss your treatment experiences — both the good and the bad — with a licensed doctor who specializes in mental health.
+• Psychiatric clinicians: Innerwell is the only service in this guide with integration sessions run by a psychiatric clinician instead of a coach.
+This means that you’ll be able to discuss your treatment experiences with an expert, not just someone who works for the company.

-• While the selection is a bit limited, Innerwell does accept certain insurance plans.
+• Insurance coverage: While the selection is a bit limited, Innerwell does accept certain insurance plans.
 None of our other picks accept insurance.

 Innerwell ketamine therapy pricing and accepted insurance plans

-Innerwell offers two different ketamine therapy treatment regimens: The Foundation Program (eight-dose) and The Extended Program (24-dose).
-During sign-up, patients can add on extra services such as talk therapy, psychiatry, or EMDR for an additional cost.
+Innerwell offers two different ketamine therapy treatment plans: The Foundation Program (eight doses) and The Extended Program (24 doses).
+During sign-up, patients can add on any extra services (talk therapy, psychiatry, or EMDR) for an additional cost.

 Insider Tip: You can save $100 on your Innerwell plan by paying the entire cost up front instead of in installments.

-Here’s how the two Innerwell ketamine therapy plans compare:
+Here’s how Innerwell’s two ketamine therapy plans compare:

 FoundationExtended